elastic/ecs/rfcs/text/0017-remove-log-original.md

 ## Source data

-Any or all incoming log or event messages.
+Any or all incoming log or event messages when the original value of the event needs to be preserved.

 ```
 {"event.original": "Sep 19 08:26:10 host CEF:0&#124;Security&#124;